 External Validity in Research

 In the previous article, we have developed an understanding of the concepts of internal validity.
 Now in this article, we will learn about external validity in research.

-External validity is basically the extent up to which the findings of your investigation can be applied to other settings.
+External validity is the extent to which the findings of your investigation can be applied to other settings.
 In this article, our research paper writing team is providing you with a guide for improving the external validity of research results.

 External validity threats: Factors affecting the external validity